Osmosis Jones: Plot

-Frank DeTorre is an unkempt zookeeper at the Sucat Memorial Zoo in Rhode Island.
-He copes with his wife Maggie's death by overeating and foregoing basic hygiene, much to his daughter Shane's concern.
-Inside his body, white blood cell Osmosis "Ozzy" Jones is an overzealous officer of the "Frank Police Department," the body's center for responses against bodily threats.

-Facing an election against Tom Colonic, Mayor Phlegmming doubles down on his junk food policies, so he could go to a food festival in Buffalo, New York, ignoring its effects on Frank's health.
-This causes Frank to eat a boiled egg covered in chimp saliva, allowing Thrax, a deadly virus known mainly as "The Red Death," to enter his body and inflame his throat.
+Frank DeTorre, an unkempt zookeeper at the Sucat Memorial Zoo in Rhode Island, struggles with the loss of his late wife by overeating and foregoing basic hygiene, much to the concern of his 10-year-old daughter Shane.
+Inside Frank's body, white blood cell Osmosis "Ozzy" Jones is an overzealous officer for the "Frank Police Department," its immune system.
+Incumbent mayor Phlegmming doubles down on his junk food policies, so he could go to a food festival in Buffalo, New York, ignoring its effects on Frank's health, causing Frank to eat a filth-covered boiled egg, allowing Thrax, a deadly virus known mainly as "The Red Death," to enter his body and inflame his throat.
 Phlegmming instructs Frank to take a cold pill, Special Agent Drixenol "Drix" Drixobenzometaphedramine, who proceeds to disinfect the throat, covering up evidence of Thrax's arrival.

 Ozzy is told to assist Drix in his investigation, much to his displeasure.
-Thrax assumes leadership of a gang of sweat germs and breaks down Frank's mucus dam, nearly killing the duo and causing a runny nose.
-Ozzy tells Drix how he once caused Frank to vomit on Shane’s teacher Mrs. Boyd at a school science fair after Frank ate a contaminated oyster which led to Frank's dismissal from his previous job and Mrs. Boyd filing a restraining order against him; Frank’s brother Bob had gotten him his job at the zoo and Ozzy was suspended for unnecessary force.
+Thrax assumes leadership of a gang of sweat germs and breaks down Frank's mucus dam, nearly killing the duo and inciting a runny nose.
+Ozzy tells Drix how he once caused Frank to vomit on Shane’s science and physical education teacher, Mrs. Boyd, at a school science fair after Frank ate a contaminated oyster which led to Frank's dismissal from his previous job and Boyd filing a restraining order against him; Frank’s brother, Bob, had gotten him his current job at the zoo and Ozzy was suspended for unnecessary force.